Homemade matzo is crispy and delicious, golden and perfectly salted with the best flaky sea salt, and none of the dryness of store-bought.

 Or better yet, if you're not too worried about flour contamination on the eve of the holiday, enlist your family and friends to roll a bunch of these paper-thin, crackly homemade matzos the day of the Seder.
 It'll be a whole Seder pre-party!

-If you're not Jewish, this post can still be for you.
-Used these homemade matzos instead of crackers year-round, for snacks and hors d’oeuvre.
+If you're not Jewish, this matzo recipe can still be for you.
+Use these homemade matzos instead of crackers year-round, for snacks and hors d’oeuvre.
 Or make them for your Jewish friends, and help them realize that Passover doesn't have to be about dry, inedible foods that we attempt to cloak with sauces and spreads.
 Matzos can be delicious, and all it takes is less than an hour of work.

-Go nuts with the toppings, and re-discover the joy of Passover through homemade matzos.
+Go nuts with the toppings, and re-discover the joy of Passover through homemade matzo.

 - 4 ½ cups sifted all-purpose flour plus more for rolling (I imagine a combination of whole wheat or spelt flours would also work great)